 Today's script for the U.S Congress

 "Hi, this is [name] from [city, zip].
 I do not need a reply to this call.
-I'm calling to ask Senator [name] to oppose confirmation of Andrew Oldham to the U.S. Court of Appeals for the Fifth Circuit.
-His record of working to restrict voting rights restrict women's health access, and undermine gun safety laws is unacceptable.
+I'm calling to ask Senator [name] to support legislation that would place a hard cap on the size of financial institutions.
 Thank you for taking my message."

 “When the whole world is silent, even one voice becomes powerful.”